skarski10/Heyloo/README.md

 # Heyloo

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.
+It was created by Kory Skarski and Melvin Gruschow for Steve Walker as part of our internship from Epicods.
+This application was designed to run parallel and integrate with the ChalkDoc website, taking in math assignment plans and turning it into a game similar to that of the quiz game Kahoot.

 ## Development server